Oldest & Best Manuscript Evidence Database

 Quick read

-The paper lists 1,500+ Greek manuscripts supporting Mark 7:16, with fewer than 20 principal Greek witnesses against.
+1,500+ Greek manuscripts support Mark 7:16, with fewer than 20 principal Greek witnesses against.

 Support category